reshalfahsi/vqa-clip-lstm/README.md

 </div>

 The visual question-answering problem can be described as "asking our computer to reply to the assigned questions about a particular image."
 In this project, a CLIP + LSTM architecture comes to lend a helping hand, trying to solve the problem.
 The image and text encoders of CLIP cultivate the given image and question, respectively.
 The concatenated image-text representation from CLIP is then applied to the vectorized answer text via the Hadamard product before feeding it to LSTM.
 By a fashion of autoregressive, the answer to the question is finally served to us.
 Here, the VizWiz-VQA dataset is utilized to train, validate, and test the model.
 The training set of the dataset is used in the training and validation phases.
 It is divided by a ratio of 99:1.
 The validation set of the dataset is employed for testing.
-The SQuAD metric is utilized to gauge the performance of the model quantitatively.
+The SQuAD and BLEU metrics are utilized to gauge the performance of the model quantitatively.
 In inference time, the test set of VizWiz-VQA is leveraged.

 ## Experiment